Table of Contents

 Bitcoin’s energy consumption remains a concern, with estimates suggesting it consumes around 87 TWh annually.
 The energy-intensive nature of Bitcoin mining is due to its complex Proof of Work (PoW) process, requiring substantial computational power.
 While some cryptocurrencies have transitioned to greener consensus mechanisms, it’s unlikely that Bitcoin will change its fundamental PoW system.

-To mitigate its carbon footprint, Bitcoin relies on renewable energy sources, with almost 50% of mining already using renewables, and carbon offsetting methods, such as carbon credits and carbon sequestration.
+To mitigate its carbon footprint, Bitcoin relies on renewable energy sources, with over 50% of mining already using renewables, and carbon offsetting methods, such as carbon credits and carbon sequestration.
 These efforts aim to address Bitcoin’s environmental impact and contribute to a more sustainable future.

 Due Diligence and Do Your Own Research